colemcanelly/csce310-final-project/README.md

 If you get a warning about not having php support, add this to the end of VSCode's `settings.json`:
 `"php.validate.executablePath": "C:\\xampp\\php\\php.exe"`

-This repository includes erd.pdf for reference when making the database.

-## PowerShell

-- `New-Item foo.php` make a new file
-- `attrib +h/-h foo` hide/unhide directory or file

 ## Mysql Command Line Client

 1. In the XAMPP menu, click "shell".
 If the terminal crashes, make sure you run XAMPP as administrator.